Luc-Bertin/PythonBlog/_posts/2020-08-03-introduction-to-functional-programming.md

 #### Why functional programming ?

 Picking up the definition from the python docs: functional programming is the principle of breaking down a problem into a set of functions which take inputs and produce outputs.
 They have no internal states subject to altering the output produced for a given input, and act deterministically for some given conditions.
-We can therefore in a certain way oppose functional programming to object oriented in which an instance of a class can see its attributes be modified internally by the call of associated methods.
+We can therefore in a certain way oppose functional programming to object-oriented programming in which an instance of a class can see its internal state, represented by its attributes, be modified internally by the call of associated methods.

 Thanks to this definition we can already understand the assets of functional programming.
-First by its modularity: each function would fulfill a precise, well-defined task and we could therefore break down a large problem into several mini-problems in the form of functions.
+First by its *modularity*: each function would fulfill a precise, well-defined task and we could therefore break down a large problem into several mini-problems in the form of functions.

-Then each function would be easy to test (by that I mean develop an associated unit-test) due to its reduced action spectrum and its deterministic side.
+Then each function would be *easy to test* (by that I mean develop an associated unit-test) due to its reduced action spectrum and its deterministic side.

 In a data scientist approach, this approach would allow us to build pipelines, in which some flow of data would pass through different processing functions, the output of one would be the input for another, and so on.

-Another big advantage is the parallelization: as each function is stateless and deterministic i.e. f(x)=y, if we wish to transform a sequence of elements, we can transform parallely each element x1, x2, x3,...  of this sequence into y1, y2, y3 by calling f in parallel.
+Another big advantage is the parallelization: as each function is stateless and deterministic i.e. f(x)=y, if we wish to transform a sequence of elements, we can transform parallely each element x1, x2, x3,…  of this sequence into y1, y2, y3,… by calling f in parallel for each input

 Here, of course, I show a fairly simplistic but totally viable diagram, for example transforming the column of a dataset into a log.

 <!-- Functional programming in Python can also be seen similar to declarative programming in the sense that we [describe what we want to achieve](https://stackoverflow.com/questions/128057/what-are-the-benefits-of-functional-programming
 ) rather than a set of imperative instructions to achieve it.
  -->
-##### 1st step: the iterators
+##### 1. the iterators

 Again, based on the official python documentation: **an Iterator is an object representing a sequence of data**.
 The object returns data one item at a time, much **like a bookmark in a book announces the page of that book.**
+It is an object that enables to traverse a container, such as list or dict.

-To know if we are dealing with an iterator we must look in the magic methods associated with this object: if the object contains the ```__next__()``` method then it is an iterator.
+To know if we are dealing with an iterator we must look in the magic methods associated with this object: if the object contains the ```__next__()``` and ```__iter__()``` methods then it is an iterator.
+This is also called the **[iterator protocol](https://docs.python.org/3/library/stdtypes.html#iterator-types)**.
 This method can also be called by the function: ```next(iterator)``` and simply allows you to return the next element of the sequence, as by moving the bookmark of the book.
 If the last element is reached and ```__next__()``` is called again, a StopIteration exception is raised.